 We wanted this to be a fun project for us to take on together, and one thing I’ve learned over the years is that having the right tools makes a big difference in your enjoyment of a project.
 Sure, we could probably have made one of the saws we already have work, but it would have been harder and not as accurate, which likely would have diminished the quality of the finished piece and maybe caused frustration.
 This saw was reasonably priced, worked great, and now we have it for future projects, too.
 Well-worth it in my opinion.

-We spent the first day of the project doing all the cutting.
+We spent the first day of our project doing all the cutting.
 Honestly, this part took longer than I thought it would.
 Seems like everything does lately, though. 🤣.
 But, we wanted to be cautious, because we had purchased only exactly the right amount of cedar that we needed, and if we made a mistake, we’d have to figure out how to get a replacement.

 After we had all the cuts made in the garage/driveway, we carried all the pieces around back and laid them out in stacks on the lower back patio.
 This turned out to be a good workspace, because it gave us some shade by working underneath the deck, and gave us a flat workspace for assembling the trellises, with easy access to electrical outlets.